Happy New Year!

 10. I will be happy to be me.
 There’s nothing in the world that feels as good as being comfortable in your own skin.
 The thing that plagued me most in life was low self-esteem.
 I think everyone should take a moment at the beginning of 2014 to congratulate themselves just for being here.
 We are the result of billions of years of evolution!
 Let’s think about that as we ride the subway home, get lost in our lovely paperback novels, stick dishes in the microwave and kiss our sweethearts.
 We are all getting just a little bit better every year.

-Heather O'Neill is the author of Lullabies for Little Criminals.
-Her next novel, The Girl Who Was Saturday Night, will be out in May.
+Heather O'Neill is the author of Lullabies for Little Criminals and the 2014 Scotiabank Giller Prize-shortlisted The Girl Who Was Saturday Night.